Dr Jessica Bradley

 -

 Jessica is a Senior Fellow of the Higher Education Academy (awarded January 2022).
-At Sheffield she has been Programme co-Director of the BA Education, Culture and Childhood since 2020 and Deputy Director of the EdD since 2022.
+At Sheffield she was Programme co-Director of the BA Education, Culture and Childhood from 2020-2024 and has been Deputy Director of the EdD since 2022.
 She teaches across undergraduate, taught postgraduate and doctoral programmes within the School, including distance learning.
-At undergraduate level she contributes to EDU105 Critical Curriculum Study and leads EDU305 Participatory Research with Children.
+At undergraduate level she contributes to EDU105 Critical Curriculum Study, leads EDU305 Participatory Research with Children and co-leads EDU303 Dissertation.
 She developed and led EDU61005 Researching Digital Childhoods for the MA Digital Literacies, Culture and Education since 2020 and contributes to the MA Education.
 She co-leads EDU410 Educational Research – Theory and Practice at EdD level.
 She supervises dissertations at BA and MA level.

 Prior to joining the University of Sheffield, she was Lecturer in Linguistics and Education at Leeds Trinity University where she convened and taught on modules in Research Methods in Education and Linguistics, Sociology of Education, Child Language Acquisition, Sociolinguistics and Pragmatics and Action Research for teachers.
 She has also taught at the University of Leeds and from 2005-2012 she was actively involved in the Linguists into Schools module.

 At doctoral level she supervises students undertaking full-time and part-time PhDs and EdDS.
 Current and recent doctoral projects include young people’s experiences of transitions and aspiration, primary school children’s digital game playing, autoethnographic approaches to Pokemon Go, photography education, architecture and urban planning pedagogies and young children’s engagements with digital apps.
-She has experience supervising students to completion, examining doctoral theses and successful applications for doctoral funding, for example the WRDTP Collaborative Award (2021).
+She has experience supervising students to completion, examining doctoral theses and successful applications for doctoral funding, for example the WRDTP Collaborative Award (2021) and WRDTP scholarship (2023).

 - Professional activities and memberships